PinewoodPip/lg2modding/docs/boosts.md

 - `strangeAsteroidPotency`: increases the effects of Strange Asteroids.
 Each unit (1) is equivalent to upgrading a Scanner by one level.
 Strange Asteroid effects have a base value, and a scaled value that is multiplied by the Strange Asteroid Potency.
 - `candyEffectMultiplier`: adds multiplier to the candy multiplier.
 Ex. a value of 0.01 will make each candy grant 2% production.
 Note that candy is multiplicative with all other calculations.
 - `allProductionMultiplier`: adds multiplier to the production of all **non-energy** buildings.
-Note that there are buildings which are unaffected by production multipliers (TODO: which ones?).
+Note that there are buildings which are unaffected by production multipliers.
 - `asteroidProductionMultiplier`: adds multiplier to **all** resources gained from clicking asteroids.
 - `flatEnergy`: adds a flat amount of energy.
 - `synergyMultiplier`: adds a multiplier for the effects of synergies.
 Ex. a value of `0.5` will make numeric synergies 50% stronger.
 Chunk quirks are unaffected.